Keywords

 α-guaiene, patchouli oil, antifungal activity, Minimum Inhibitory Concentration, Minimum Fungicidal Concentration

 Patchouli oil is an essential oil extracted from various plant parts such as flowers, leaves, stems, and roots (Pandey et al., 2022; van Beek & Joulain, 2018).
-This oil has promising export potential, as it is regularly used in perfume, soap, pharmaceutical, cosmetic, and other industries.
-Patchouli oil is renowned for its active constituents and therapeutic benefits (Leong et al., 2019).
-Patchouli is a crucial aromatic plant in the perfume industry (Jain et al., 2022).
+Patchouli (Pogostemon cablin Benth) is a crucial aromatic plant in the perfume industry (Jain et al., 2022) and used in perfume, soap, pharmaceutical, cosmetic, and other industries.
+Patchouli oil is also renowned for its active constituents and therapeutic benefits (Leong et al., 2019).
 Furthermore, patchouli oil accounts for approximately 85% of Indonesia’s essential oil exports, with a current annual value of 1,200-1,500 tons.
 Indonesia exports 90% of the world’s patchouli oil (Rahmayanti et al., 2018).
 Notably, patchouli oil’s constituent components, such as patchouli alcohol, α-guaiene, δ-guaiene, α-patchoullene, and seychellene, have several benefits (Pandey et al., 2021).
-Pressure, temperature, reflux ratio, and fractionation column all play crucial roles in the fractionating process used to separate these constituents (Almeida et al., 2018; Nurjanah et al., 2020).
+Pressure, temperature, reflux ratio, and fractionation column all play crucial roles in the fractionating process used to separate these constituents (Almeida et al., 2018; Nurjanah et al., 2020a).

 Patchouli alcohol is the primary antifungal component of patchouli oil and can be used as a fixative in perfume and related industries.
 After patchouli alcohol extraction, other components such as α-guaiene can increase patchouli oil’s utilization.
 Studies on α-guaiene antifungal activity are few, necessitating more investigations on this compound.
 While patchouli alcohol (PA) exhibited antimicrobial properties against pathogenic bacteria (Escherichia coli, Pseudomonas aeruginosa, Bacillus proteus, Shigella dysenteriae, Typhoid bacillus, Staphylococcus aureus) (Yang et al., 2013).
 In addition, PA proved effective in treating some germs that were resistant to antibiotics, such as methicillin-resistant Staphylococcus aureus (MRSA) (Wan et al., 2021).
 Therefore, this study explores the antifungal activity of fraction 1 patchouli oil containing 38.8% α-guaiene against C. albicans, A. niger, M. gypseum, and T. mentagrophytes.

 Patchouli oil was obtained from distiller in Subang, West Java, Indonesia.
 The nutrient agar culture used was Potato Dextrose Agar (PDA), whereas the liquid medium was Potato Dextrose Broth (PDB).
 Other chemicals such as 1% BaCl2, 1% H2SO4, sterile distilled water, 70% alcohol, lactophenol cotton blue (LPCB), 0.85% NaCl, ketoconazole, fluconazole, and n-hexane were also utilized.
-Chemical compound were obtained from Bratachem, while drugs were obtained from Kimia Farma, Bandung, Indonesia.
+Chemical compound were obtained from Bratachem, Indonesia while drugs were obtained from Kimia Farma, Bandung, Indonesia.
+The fungi used were A. niger, C. albicans ATCC 7102, M. gypseum ATCC 14683, and T. mentagrophytes ATCC 16404.

 GCMS analysis of the sample was carried out on a Agilent® 6890 GC-MS, equipped with a split-spitless injector, attached to an Agilent HP-5MS capillary column (30 m x 250 μm, 0.25 μm film thickness).
-The carries gas was helium at a flowrate of 1.0 mL/min, split ratio 400:1, injector temperature was 280oC, pressure was 10.48 psi.
-The transfer line was heated to 280oC.
-Identification of the oil components was accomplished by comparison of retention times with standard substances.
+The carries gas was helium at a flowrate of 1.0 mL/min, split ratio 400:1, injector temperature was 280°C, pressure was 10.48 psi.
+The transfer line was heated to 280°C.

-The modified microdilution technique was used to determine the antifungal activity of the sample.
+The modified microdilution technique (Eloff, 1998) was used to determine the antifungal activity of the sample.

-Conidia were removed from the agar slant surfaces using sterile 0.85% saline containing 0.1% Tween 20 (vol/vol).
-In a final amount of 100 μL per well, the conidia suspension was adjusted with sterile 0.85% saline to a concentration of roughly 1.0 × 10.5.
-For later usage, the inocula were stored at -20°C. To ensure there was no contamination and to confirm the inocula’s validity, dilutions of the inocula were cultivated on the solid MEA.
+Conidia were wasted from the surfaces of the agar slant with sterile 0.85% saline containing 0.1% Tween 20 (vol/vol).
+The conidia suspension was adjusted with sterile 0.85% saline to a concentration of roughly 1.0 × 10.5 in a final amount of 100 μL per well.
+The inocula were stored at -20°C for the firther use.
+Dilutions of the inocula were cultured on the solid MEA to verify the absence of contamination and to check the validity of the inocula.

 The colony of the fungus suspected to be M. gypseum resembled a pile of fine white cotton on top with a little brown powder scattered on the hyphae, corroborating a previous finding (Putriningsih & Arjentinia, 2018) that M. gypseum colonies grew rapidly, were slightly powdery with a blackish-red brown color, and were scattered with a flat surface containing macroconidia.